Japan cruise ships resuming domestic services

 The Asuka II cruise ship operated by NYK Cruises Co. will also resume services from November.

-Cruise ship operators are implementing infection prevention measures to ensure safe travel, while the transport ministry is planning to financially support infection control efforts in port facilities.
+Cruise ship operators are implementing infection prevention measures to ensure safe travel, while the transport ministry is planning to financially support infection control efforts at port facilities.

 After the Nippon Maru arrives at Sasebo, passengers will visit local tourist spots, such as the Huis Ten Bosch amusement park and Kujuku islands.
 The cruise ship is slated to return to Niihama on Tuesday afternoon.

-Although the Nippon Maru has a capacity of 530 people, the number of guests are limited to only around 200, while some 100 crew members will be on board.
+Although the Nippon Maru has a capacity of 530 people, the number of guests is limited to only around 200, while some 100 crew members will be on board.

 The four-day cruise trip aboard the Asuka II will begin at the port of Yokohama on Nov.
 2. The ship will head for the port of Shimizu in Shizuoka Prefecture.